 "Actually, that won't be necessary," Louise replied, earning quirked eyebrow from her familiar.
 "Today is the Day of the Void, so there are no classes scheduled for us."

-"Likewise, my own workload for the day will be more relaxed than normal," Siesta added with a short nod.
+"Likewise, my own duties for the day will be more relaxed than normal," Siesta added with a short nod.
 "Even so, I must get going; I still have duties to attend to, lighter as they may be."

 With a short bow, the maid bid them a good day, and departed for the school kitchens, leaving the petite girl and her towering guardian alone once more.
 Glancing down at the diminutive mageling, Piccolo noted the distant look in her eyes, her mind no doubt struggling to processing what had just occurred.